niconicosette/otwarchive/draft.md

 #### How does AO3 raise money?

-   - The OTW accepts donations year round, but we also host regular fundraisers to raise money for AO3 and for our [other projects](http://www.transformativeworks.org/our-projects/) such as Fanlore and Open doors to name a few.
+   - The OTW accepts donations year round, but we also host regular fundraisers to raise money for AO3 and for our [other projects](http://www.transformativeworks.org/our-projects/) such as Fanlore and Open Doors to name a few.

    - Another sentence here written by devmem or someone informed about the average size of a donation and any other notable details about the fundraising process.